moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 ##### In course settings menu

-With this setting you can change the displaying of the course context menu.
-In Boost, there is a popup context menu right next to the cog icon and clicking on the "More..." menu item will lead the user to another page with all course settings.
+With this setting you can change the displaying of the context menus.
+In Boost, there is a popup context menu right next to the cog icon.
 By enabling this setting the settings will occur directly beneath the course header.
+The settings are arranged in tabs, so it is easier for the user to get to the desired setting instead of scanning a long list of menu items.
+With this setting we also hide the settings icon on the participants page as the entries on this page are duplicated with the in-course course menu and therefore not necessary.

 Please note that this change does not affect users who have switched off javascript in their browsers - they will still get the behaviour from Moodle core with a popup course context menu.

 ##### Move "Switch role to..." to the course settings